abinit/abinit/doc/tutorial/compilation.md

 * Using precompiled binaries provided by conda-forge (for Linux and MacOsX users).

 !!! important

     The aim of this tutorial is to teach you how to compile code from source but we cannot guarantee that these recipes will work out of the box on every possible architecture.
     We will do our best to explain how to setup your environment and how to avoid the typical pitfalls but we cannot cover all the possible cases.
     Fortunately, the internet provides lots of resources.
-    Search engines are your best friends and in some cases one can find the solution by just copying the error message in the search bar.
+    Search engines and stackoverflow are your best friends and in some cases one can find the solution by just copying the error message in the search bar.
-    For more complicated situations, you can ask for help on the [Abinit forum](https://forum.abinit.org). but keep in mind that one should always provide enough information about the architecture and the problem encountered.
+    For more complicated situations, you can ask for help on the [Abinit forum](https://forum.abinit.org). or contact the sysadmin of your machine.

 ## Getting started

 Since ABINIT is written in Fortran, we need a **recent** Fortran compiler that supports the **F2003 specifications** as well as a C compiler.
-At the time of writing ( |today| ), the C++ compiler is optional and required only for advanced features such as the interface with the TRIQS library that, however, is not discussed in this lesson.
+At the time of writing ( |today| ), the C++ compiler is optional and required only for advanced features such as the interface with the TRIQS library that, however, is not discussed in this tutorial.

 In what follows, we will be focusing on the GNU toolchain i.e. *gcc* for C and *gfortran* for Fortran.
 These "sequential" compilers are adequate if you don't need to compile parallel MPI applications.